 The law does not grant the authority to regulate the contents of cigarettes.
 The law does not require that manufacturers and importers disclose to government authorities information on the contents and emissions of their products.

 The law does not restrict the sale of tobacco products via vending machines or the internet, nor are there restrictions on the sale of single cigarettes or small packets of cigarettes.
-The law does not explicitly designate an age at which individuals may purchase tobacco products.
+The law does not specify a minimum age for the purchase of tobacco products.